stewartweiss/ossd_course_materials/git-collaboration-workflow/instructions.md

     </center>

-    > _We will rebase the feature onto the updated master branch._
+    > _We will rebase the feature onto the updated master branch.
+What you will discover though is that we have a __rebase conflict__, which is essentially like a merge conflict.
+Git cannot automatically resolve the different versions of `file1` in the `master` and `feature1` branches.
+This will be good practice in manually fixing a rebase conflict._

 21. Enter the following commands